About Bars & Nightlife in Mallorca

 Sundowners in Palma

-Palma offers Nassau Beach Club, Purobeach Club and Anima Beach Club along its coastline, the perfect beachside destinations for a sundowner.
+Palma offers Nassau Beach Club, Purobeach Club and Anima Beach Club along its coastline, the perfect beach club destinations for a sundowner.
 For a closer peek at the magnificent superyachts why not try Chiliss No.3 Bar & Restaurant or the more elegant, yet pricey, Port Blanc Restaurant & Bar?

 Palma also has some great spots for pre-dinner cocktails with a view.
 Head to Es Baluard Museum Bar or the Sky Bar above Hostal Cuba for a luxury feel and fantastic scenery as they overlook Palma Port.
-These two restaurants, located on the marina and opposite the city's legendary cathedral, serve delicious cocktails.
+These two bars, located a stone's throw away from the marina, attract a mixture of clientele but certainly offer a more exclusive feel.

 Sundowners in Playa de Palma

 Just a few kilometres to the east of Palma, Playa de Palma is a lively resort hosting a couple of places where you can sip on cocktails throughout the afternoon.
-To escape the masses, the more inconspicuous Mhares Sea Club can be found as you travel further east from Palma.
+Nova Beach Park has a mini golf course if you want to try your hand at mini golf in the glowing evening sunlight.
+To escape the masses for a quiet paradise setting head to the luxury yet inconspicuous Mhares Sea Club which can be found as you travel further east from Playa de Palma.

 Sundowners in Cala Major & Illetes

 Cala Major beach resort, just to the west of Palma, has a couple of popular beach hut style bars.
 Zhero Beach Club is just around the corner and has its own swimming pool for a more authentic beach club vibe.
-The creators of Purobeach have opened a new beach club in Illetes, there are some low key beach bars that can be found around its idyllic beach settings.
+The creators of Purobeach have opened a new beach club in Illetes.
+If you are looking for something a bit more down to earth, there are some low-key beach bars that can be found around these idyllic beach settings.
 The Balneario Illetas beachside restaurant is also a convenient spot to sip on a cocktail whilst the sun is setting.

 Sundowners in Palma Nova & Puerto Portals

-Heading north of Palma along the western coastline, there are a variety of sun-drenched beach bars and beach clubs to visit.
+Heading north of Palma along the western coastline there are a variety of sun-drenched beach bars and beach clubs to visit.
 Palma Nova has the best of both worlds with beach hut Il Chiringo Beach Bar & Restaurant and the sassier Chi Lounge Bar.
-The prestigious area around Puerto Portals offers the casual Roxy’s Beach Bar set amongst the rocks at the end of Portals Beach.
-Just a short cab ride away, Mood Beach Club is one of the most exclusive beach clubs on the island and attracts visitors year-round.
+In the prestigious area around Puerto Portals, you will find Roxy’s Beach Bar set amongst the rocks at the end of Portals Beach.
+Just a short cab ride away, Mood Beach Club is one of the most exclusive beach clubs on the island and attracts visitors year round.

 Sundowners in Magaluf

-Magaluf hosts the world famous Nikki Beach Club, where the rich and famous come to splash the cash.
-It has become one of the most renowned beach clubs on the island in recent years.
-Oceans Beach Club and the BCM Hotel are the alternatives in the area, offering a lively atmosphere but without the hefty price tag.
+Magaluf hosts the world famous Nikki Beach Club, a hotspot where the rich and famous come to splash the cash.
+The signature Nikki Beach experience with theatrical displays and impeccable service have made this one of the most renowned beach clubs on the island.
+For a surfer vibe, head to Wave House Mallorca which has a spectacular Flow Rider artificial wave machine where you can learn to surf like a pro, or just sit and watch others whilst you relax in one of the chill-out areas.
+Alternatively, Oceans Beach Club and the BCM Hotel are the hot spots in the area, offering a lively atmosphere without the hefty price tag.

-Port Adriano’s Coast Restaurant & Bar has its own intimate and exclusive beach club designed for those needing a break from their yachts and seeking for a place to hang out when on dry land.
-Further up the western coast, the Gran Folies Beach Club in Cala Llamp is a well-established beach club just up the road from Port d’Andratx.
-In Port de Sóller there are some fabulous bars like to kick back and relax whilst watching the sun go down.
+Port Adriano’s Coast Restaurant & Bar has its own intimate and exclusive beach club designed for those needing a break from their yachts and wanting a bit of luxury whilst spending some time on dry land.
+Further up the western coast, near Port d’Andratx, resides the Gran Folies Beach Club in Cala Llamp a well-established beach club with an affluent loyal following.

 Sundowners in Alcúdia Bay

-Heading northbound into the bay of Alcúdia, Ponderosa Beach Club is one of the most popular beach bars along Playa de Muro.
-Whilst Royal Beach Bar & Restaurant is the place to visit for a more luxury experience with its restaurant and lounge bar.
+Heading northbound into the Bay of Alcúdia, Ponderosa Beach Club stands out from the crowd along Playa de Muro thanks to its typical beach bar vibe.
+Royal Beach Bar & Restaurant is the place to visit for a more sophisticated yet trendy experience with its restaurant and lounge bar.

-Whether you are 18 years old or 60+, sometimes you fancy taking your evening to the next level.
-So, if you are looking for a big night out fear not, there are plenty of bars with a clientele of all ages that are open until the early hours of the morning.
+Whether you are 18 years old or 60, sometimes you fancy taking your evening to the next level.
+So, if you are looking for a big night out fear not, there are plenty of bars and clubs in Mallorca attracting a clientele of all ages and are open until the early hours of the morning.

 For after-dinner drinks try the area of Santa Catalina in Palma.
 This is where you will find locals and expats alike overflowing onto the streets outside of LAB Cocktail Bar, La Havana Club and Hostal Cuba Bar, all within walking distance of each other.
 There are other bars in the area that offer quirky décor and innovative drinks menus, try Vintage Santa Catalina Cafe & Bar or Chakra Bar.

 The ports are great destinations for a late night.
 It is a common occurrence for people to hit the terraced bars of Key West and Ritzi after an evening meal in the glamorous marina of Puerto Portals.
-Port Adriano has its own nightclub Uppereast, a place to rub shoulders with the rich and famous yacht owners.
+Port Adriano has a few chilled-out bars and its own nightclub, Uppereast, a place to rub shoulders with the rich and famous yacht owners.

-Port d’Andratx has more of a Spanish feel and offers a few late night bars, as well as Barracuda nightclub, a typical Spanish discoteca.
-Late night bars are the way to go in Port de Pollença, although many find themselves guilty of being on the dance floor in Chivas at the end of the evening.
+Port d’Andratx has more of a Spanish feel and encompasses a few late night bars as well as Barracuda nightclub, a typical Spanish discoteca.
+Late night bars are the way to go in Port de Pollença, although many find themselves guilty of being on the dancefloor in Chivas at the end of the evening.

 The east coast of the island is not so famous for its nightlife.
 If you find yourself in Cala Millor, La Havana Nightclub is the place to let loose and throw some shapes.
-In Manacor, Es Pop nightclub is always good for some late-night fun while Bauxa is a rustic bar-come-nightclub.
-Whilst in Cala D’Or, Fharas nightclub has enough going on to keep the locals and tourists equally happy.
-Laos Club in Colònia Sant Jordi is set in a three-storey modern complex and provides a more sophisticated setting.
+In Manacor, Es Pop nightclub is always good for some late-night fun as is Bauxa, a rustic bar-come-nightclub.

 Places like Magaluf and Playa de Palma attract the youngsters thanks to the densely populated area of bars and clubs selling cheap drinks and putting on themed parties.
-Megapark is the most popular spot in Playa de Palma (S'Arenal).
+Megapark is worth a visit if you find yourself in Playa de Palma (S'Arenal).

-If you are a more sophisticated and stylish wine bar kinda gal or guy, Palma possesses some fabulous settings to enjoy a glass of wine or two.
+Palma possesses some fabulous settings to enjoy a glass of wine or two.
 Wineing Bar offers a rustic Spanish setting juxtaposed with the modern process of ‘tasting cards’ that are the new frenzy in London, which allows you to try lots of different wines.
-Another one to try is 13% Restaurant which has a huge wine list, with over 120 wines from across Spain to choose from.
-Or, if you prefer to try wines from around the world, Wine Industry Wine Bar in Santa Catalina is one to try.
+Another one to explore is 13% Restaurant which has a huge wine list with over 120 wines from across Spain to choose from.
+Or, if you prefer to try wines from around the world, Wine Industry Wine Bar in Santa Catalina is the one to aim for.

 Where to start?
 Mallorca has been a hot spot for A-list musicians for a number of years.
-The main live music event on the island is Mallorca Rocks, which has been taken over by the BCM hotel, boasts lineups that continue to impress year after year.
+The main live music event on the island was Mallorca Rocks, which has been taken over by the BCM Hotel.
+This venue boasts lineups that continue to impress year after year.
 Artists like Tinie Tempah, David Guetta, Chase & Status and Craig David have graced the stage.
-Port Adriano has been known to host some pretty impressive acts from music legends like Gloria Gaynor and Tom Jones making a trip to the magnificent port.
+Port Adriano hosts some pretty impressive acts from music legends like Gloria Gaynor and Tom Jones.

-For some good old sing along song, you will find live music bars in most tourist resorts in the summer months.
-Although three notorious year-round sports and live music bars along the Paseo Maritimo in Palma are The Three Lions, Shamrock and Hogan's Pub, all within close proximity to each other.
-They are filled with people listening to the live pop/rock bands and dancing the night away until 05:00.
+For some good old sing-along songs, you will find live music bars in most tourist resorts in the summer months.
+Three notorious year-round sports and live music bars along the Paseo Maritimo in Palma are The Three Lions, Shamrock and Hogan's Pub, all within close proximity to each other.
+They are filled with people listening to live pop/rock bands and dancing the night away until 05:00.

 To enjoy a sophisticated evening of dinner and live music, you will find there are various settings around the island especially in the summer months.
 Look out for special event evenings taking place in many of the restaurants and bars in the island's beach resorts.
 Otherwise, Port de Pollença has Lemon Lounge and Café Del Sol is a good one in Cala Millor.